-In March 2022, we, through our Sensia affiliate, acquired Swinton Technology, a provider of metering supervisory systems and measurement expertise in the Oil & Gas industry.
-We assigned the full amount of goodwill related to this acquisition to our Lifecycle Services segment. are as if the preceding fiscal 2023 acquisitions, the October 2023 acquisition of Clearpath (see Note 20), and the November 2023 acquisition of Verve (see Note 20) occurred on October 1, 2021.
-The proforma information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved had the transaction occurred as of that time.
-Acquisition-related costs recorded as expenses in the year ended September 30, 2023, were not material.
+In March 2022, we, through our Sensia affiliate, acquired Swinton Technology, a provider of metering supervisory systems and measurement expertise in the 0il & Gas industry.
+We assigned the full amount of goodwill related to this acquisition to our Lifecycle Services segment.